Powered by MOMENTUM MEDIA

 Minister Jones said as announced by the former government in the 2021–22 budget, social security treatment will not be preserved for those who choose to transition out of their legacy retirement product.
 However, no debts will arise from the re‑assessment of these products’ asset values for the period before conversion.

-Tim Miller, head of education for Smarter SMSF, said this has been an expected addition to the new regulations, however, it is not possible without further legislative change.
+Tim Miller, head of education for Smarter SMSF, said this was an expected addition to the new regulations, however, it is not possible without further legislative change.

 You need to be a member to post comments.
 Become a member for free today!